opendaylight/docs/docs/release-notes/projects/bgpcep.rst

 Behavior/Feature Changes
 ========================
-No changes to behavior.
+The configuration knob for ``pcep-provider``'s timer has been moved into pcep-topology configuration.
+Users relying on non-default value need to update their configuration.

 New Features
 ============
-The PCE server has gained the ability to interact with PCEP topology and therefore properly manage paths.
+The Graph functionality has been extended to handle multiple PCEP topologies.

 Deprecated Features
 ===================